MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

 1. Select **Next** for all the remaining steps in the **Install New Application** workflow.
 Then select **Finish**.

-1. The following message should appear: "Application DefaultApplication.ear installed successfully."
-If this message doesn't appear, troubleshoot and resolve the problem before continuing.
+1. The following message should appear: `Application DefaultApplication.ear installed successfully.` If this message doesn't appear, troubleshoot and resolve the problem before continuing.

 1. Select the **Save directly to the master configuration** link.